- "The data" are the ratings and resources that show up in the app.

 - We will never sell, trade, or seek to give data to police, parole, probation, or any government agency.

-The data should not be harmful to the community
+The data should not harm the community

 We review the data and will try our best to remove: